sridharsaig/CIR/README.md

 This project - also known as "Height Estimator" is a developmental project built upon Pytorch3D.
 The aim of this project is to extract the height of an entity in a given Accessible 3D Scene like a Crime Scene.

 The Project Blog gives further insight of this project and stage of its development.
-Hence it is advised to refer the Project Blog for better information over this project.
+Hence it is directed to refer the Project Blog for overall information of this project.

 Redistribuition of the script files are supportive of the conditions of Pytorch3D as retained by the LICENSE document.